Ha-Duong-88/Credit_Risk_Analysis/README.md

 ## Summary

-All of the models used for this credit risk analysis demonstrate weak precision in determining if a credit risk is high.
+The models used in this analysis demonstrate weak precision in determining if a credit risk is high.
 There were higher false positives for the RandomOverSamper, SMOTE, and SMOTEEN mdels compared to the Ensemble models.
-The Ensemble models improved the sensitivity score to 91% for the high credit risk class which means that they performed better at predicting high credit risk applicants.
+The Ensemble models improved the sensitivity (recall) score to 91% for the high credit risk class which means that they performed better at predicting high credit risk applicants.
 The downside with the high precision score of 100% is that the models also predict a high number of false positives meaning a high nunber of low credit risk applicants could also be excluded from being offered credit.
 Therefore, this would negatively impact the company's credit lending strategy and revenue opportunity.
 Perfect precision would mean that applicants declared high credit risk actually are high risk.
 However, it also means that many low credit risks applicants are falsely predicted as high risk.
 If the business objective is to detect high credit risk, then ideally, a strong model(s) would be able to predict a high nunber of true positives or true high credit risk.

 ## Recommendation